cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

     \pi_{\text{title}}(\sigma_{\text{name} = \text{J.R.R.
 Tolkien}}(\text{authors}) \Join \sigma_{\text{year} > 1950}(\text{books}))

 This is only one of many possible expressions that yield identical results.
+Here are some equivalent expressions:

+..
-In chapter XXX, we will look at some of the algebraic identities that can be applied to transform an expression into a different but equivalent expression, and explore how these identities can be used by database software to speed up execution of queries.
+    In chapter XXX, we will look at some of the algebraic identities that can be applied to transform an expression into a different but equivalent expression, and explore how these identities can be used by database software to speed up the execution of queries.
 For now, we provide the following equivalent expressions without discussion:

 .. math::